-Table 2 (continued)Correlation of Risk Premia, by Geographical Region especially when data for 1999 (when there was little trade in Israeli bonds and prices may have been less informative), are excluded.9 In general, one can predict movements in Israel's debt yields fairly well by observing movements in the yields of, for example, Turkish bonds, or even the bonds of faraway countries such as Malaysia or the Philippines.
-An important observation is that the co-movement of yields between Israel and foreign countries seems to increase in periods of crisis; e.g., the correlation with the EMBI index as well as with individual countries in 1998 relative to the full sample correlation.
+Table 2 presents correlation coefficients between the risk premium on Israel's sovereign debt and sovereign debt of a number of emerging markets.
+The correlation coefficients are high, especially when data for 1999 (when there was little trade in Israeli bonds and prices may have been less informative), are excluded.
+In general, one can predict movements in Israel's debt yields fairly well by observing movements in the yields of, for example, Turkish bonds, or even the bonds of far away countries such as Malaysia or the Philippines.
+An important observation is that the co-movement of yields between Israel and foreign countries seems to increase in periods of crisis; e.g. see the correlation with the EMBI index as well as with individual countries in 1998 relative to the full sample correlation.

-Search for breaks
+Search for Breaks

-Using the search for breaks methods described above, we first identify the most significant break in the risk premium series as summer 1998, coinciding with the onset of the Russian debt crisis.
+Using the search for breaks methods described above we identify first the most significant break in the risk premium series as summer 1998, coinciding with the onset of the Russian debt crisis.
 This is in line with the results of Mauro, Sussman, and Yafeh (2002), where the Russian crisis is identified as the most important break in a sample of emerging markets.
 We measure the duration of the impact of the Russian crisis by examining alternative specifications of Equation (1) with break dummy variables of varying lengths.
 For example, we define an EVENT dummy that equals one for up to 30 weeks after the onset of crisis and find it to be positive and statistically significant.
 This means that Israel's risk premium remained significantly higher than it had been prior to the Russian debt crisis for over half a year.
 A less significant (and short-term) break is identified in October 1997 around the time the Asian crisis hit Korea.
 None of the domestic events (within Israel) during this period constitutes a significant break.
-In order to get a feeling for the magnitude of the Russia-related break, we note that Israel's sovereign spread increased in August 1998 from around 100 basis points to about 200 basis points, a change of one full percentage point.
+In order to get a feeling for the magnitude of these breaks, we note that Israel's sovereign spread increased in August 1998 from around 100 basis points to about 200 basis points, a change of one full percentage point.
 A permanent change of this magnitude would constitute a significant increase in the financing costs described in Table 1 (where coupon interest rates vary between 6 and close to 8 percent).
-Although large, this change is not exceptionally high in comparison with other emerging markets, many of which experienced larger absolute changes in their spreads.
-What is striking is the importance of the Russian crisis relative to Israel-specific domestic events.

-9 It is not clear if the lower correlation in 'spreads' between Israel and other countries in 1999 (and 2000, see below) is because of lack of trade in Israeli bonds, or because of changes that made Israel appear to investors as separate from other emerging markets.
+&lt;sup>7 It is not clear if the lower correlation in "spreads" between Israel and other countries in 1999 (and 2000, see below) is because of lack of trade in Israeli bonds, or because of changes that made Israel appear to investors as separate from other emerging markets.

-Listing the good and bad days
+Listing the Good and Bad Days